Si04102312/Si04102312/README.md

 - 👋 Hi, I’m @Si04102312
-- 👀 I’m interested in ofer offer vacancies for Developers
+- 👀 👀 I'm interested in offering solutions for those who need to make their Personal MKT material more improved and attractive to recruiters.
 - 🌱 I am a monitora de MKT Pessoal in the best developer training course DEV QUEST - DEV EM DOBRO.
-- 💞️ I’m looking to collaborate on offering vacancies so that those who are looking for their "yes" have opportunities.
+- 💞️ I collaborate in improving your best version so that the goal of achieving your “yes” is achieved and you have many opportunities.
 - 📫 How to reach me by email simonessvjob@gmail.com.

 <!---